 The same things that make it suitable for police use make it desirable as a home protection weapon.
 Heavy firepower over a short range, coupled with an intimidating visual image and ease of operation.

 Shotguns can be found in many configurations, but the defensive role is dominated by pump action and semi-automatic 12 gauge guns.
 Mechanically identical to their hunting brethren, defensive shotguns differ in barrel length, magazine capacity, and sighting hardware.

-While a typical hunting shotgun might have twenty eight or thirty inch barrels, this would be too long for easy maneuverability anyplace other than the field.
-The long barrel that makes easier swinging on a pheasant in flight would prevent effective gun handling in a hallway or small room.For this reason defensive shotguns usually have barrels that are eighteen to twenty inches long.
+While a typical hunting shotgun might have 28 or 30-inch barrels, this would be too long for easy maneuverability anyplace other than the field.
+The long barrel that makes it easier swinging on a pheasant in flight would prevent effective gun handling in a hallway or small room.For this reason defensive shotguns usually have barrels that are eighteen to twenty inches long.

 Hunting shotguns are often limited to three rounds capacity, or maybe five with the ‘plug’ out of the magazine.
 Defensive shotguns sometimes have a longer magazine tube bringing capacity up to eight or nine rounds.
 There are even special ‘shorter’ shotgun shells designed to boost the capacity of a shotgun, made just for defensive use.
 Many shotguns built for home defense also have spare ammunition stored right on the weapon, in special carriers.